-Over the past 10 years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-These mandates are expected to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical label R410A.
+Over the past decade, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
+The R-22 and HCFC mandates are expected to have the HVAC industry shift to a more green friendly refrigerant with a technical code R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 the majority of air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed then your local HVAC contractor (such as TML Service Experts) can charge the unit with R22.
-R22 is still legal for AC repair or service for a few more years.
-The purpose of these Dry Charged Units is to give the greater Boise area a more simple and affordable replacement option for central air conditioners and heat pumps.
+R22 is still legal for AC repair or service for a short time longer.
+The reason for these Dry Charged Units is to give the greater Boise area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

-The answer to this question hinges on a number of things.
-The best thing to do is determine what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system

-Current R-410A systems offer benefits to Boise homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Boise homeowners that Dry Charge units do not.
 A sample of the benefits include:

 - Modern technology to lower humidity